Mark Armstrong (musician): Career

-Since 2008, Mark Armstrong has been Jazz Professor at the Royal College of Music (RCM) in London.
-Since 2011, he has been the Artistic and Music Director of the UK National Youth Jazz Orchestra (NYJO).
-He directs the RCM Swing Band and the RCM Big Band.
+From 2008, Armstrong was jazz professor at the Royal College of Music (RCM) in London.
+Since 2011 and as of 2017, he was the artistic and music director of the UK National Youth Jazz Orchestra (NYJO), and directed the RCM Swing Band and the RCM Big Band.

+As of March 2024 he no longer appears on the NYJO website.

+As of March 2024 Armstrong is the RCM Jazz Professor.
+He is also a member of the Ronnie Scott's Jazz Orchestra and Robin Jones's Latin Underground.

+Recognition and awards

-Armstrong was nominated in the best trumpet category of the 2007 Ronnie Scott Jazz Awards.
-He was also a winner of the BBC Big Band Competition arranging prize.
+Armstrong was nominated in the best trumpet category of the 2007 Ronnie Scott Jazz Awards, and won the BBC Big Band Competition arranging prize.